On the Use of Torque Measurement in Centroidal State Estimation: Introduction

-While legged robots often lack endeffector force sensing, they commonly boast joint torque sensing.
+While legged robots often lack endeffector force sensing, they are commonly equipped with joint torque sensors.
 In this work, we propose to fuse joint torque measurements with the nonlinear dynamic model in the EKF framework to estimate the centroidal states -- namely, the center of mass position and momenta -- of a legged robot.
-We argue that since most of the state-of-the-art quadrupedal \cite{hutter2016anymal,katz2019mini,grimminger2020open} and bipedal \cite{chignoli2021humanoid,cassie,daneshmand2021variable} platforms have the capability to measure or estimate joint torque, this sensing modality can be used to perform centroidal state estimation regardless of contact force measurement capabilities.
+We argue that since most state-of-the-art quadrupedal \cite{hutter2016anymal,katz2019mini,grimminger2020open} and bipedal \cite{chignoli2021humanoid,cassie,daneshmand2021variable} platforms have the capability to measure or estimate joint torque, this sensing modality can be used to perform centroidal state estimation regardless of contact force measurement capabilities.
 Model-based centroidal state computations are usually very noisy due to noise in measured joint velocities, and low-pass filtering can introduce delays on the order of tens of milliseconds; such large delays can destabilize high rate controllers \cite{rotella2015humanoid}.
 By using joint torque measurements for centroidal estimation, we can avoid this issue without necessitating contact force sensing.
+To the best of our knowledge, this is the first time that this sensing modality is used to estimate the centroidal states of a legged robot.
+Notably, the proposed framework is general enough to be used on any legged robot, not just a quadruped.